jdharrisnz/datorama-d3-quick-trends/README.md

 All preferences are located in the design tab of the widget options.
 These include light or dark mode, and positive/neutral/negative settings for each measurement.

 ## Date Range
-The widget will not do any normalisation for part-filled date ranges.
+The widget will not do any normalisation for part-filled date ranges, but it will add a warning for incomplete first or last periods.
 Therefore, it's recommended to use 'previous' settings wherever possible.
 For example, the image uses a custom date range for 'Previous 4 Weeks'.
 Here's how that's set up:

 Start:
 ```